jeb495/C-Sharp-NES-Emulator/README.md

 The APU is currently not implemented, which means no games output audio.

+As of 3/14/2021, the APU is being implemented, although some additional time is needed to fine tune some things.

 ## Compilation
 Emulator.NES uses C# 7 language features, so requires a compiler that supports them.